Albany Law School and

 We network closely with the New York Stock Exchange, the Financial Industry Regulatory Authority, and the Securities Industry and Financial Market Association:

 - Albany-based classes have started visiting the New York City-based organizations to meet a variety of professionals

 - Professionals have visited Albany to speak and meet with students in the programs

 The two schools and its partners are pursuing a variety of projects, including:

-Studying levels of regulatory activity in each of the 50 state
+- Studying levels of regulatory activity in each of the 50 state governments